1936 Maybach SW38 Cabriolet by Spohn

 An American owner brought the car to this country; by 1976 it had been titled to Robert Cash of San Diego.
 In 1986, Mr. Cash sold it to Rudi Klein, who moved it into his junkyard—and there it has sat since, largely exposed to the outdoors and, accordingly, suffering from the elements.
 It has experienced considerable deterioration to its structural woodwork and interior, but retains much of its coachwork, trim, and drivetrain components, with both Metternich and Maybach Club president Hannes Steim noting that the engine was replaced by another SW38 unit, likely around 1939 as a factory replacement.

-Ideal either as the basis for a significant restoration to its original glory or as an ideal source of components to support another SW38, this striking Maybach, so rare in this country, has much to offer the Classic Era enthusiast.
+Ideal either as the basis for a significant restoration to its original glory or as a source of components to support another SW38, this striking Maybach, so rare in this country, has much to offer the Classic Era enthusiast.